SciML/NeuralPDE.jl/docs/src/examples/pinns_example.md

                                    strategy = GridTraining())
 ```

-As described in the API docs, we now need to define `PDESystem` and create PINNs problem using `discretize` method.
+As described in the API docs, we now need to define the `PDESystem` and create PINNs problem using the `discretize` method.

 ```julia
 pde_system = PDESystem(eq,bcs,domains,[x,y],[u])
 prob = discretize(pde_system,discretization)
 ```

-Here we define callback function and optimizer.
-And now we can solve the PDE using PINNs.
-At do a number of epochs `maxiters=1000`.
+Here, we define the callback function and the optimizer.
+And now we can solve the PDE using PINNs
+(with the number of epochs `maxiters=1000`).

 ```julia
 cb = function (p,l)